About the book:

 Stephanie Han’s Swimming in Hong Kong won the Paterson Fiction Prize, and was the finalist for both the AWP Grace Paley Prize for Short Fiction and the Spokane Prize.
 She is City University of Hong Kong’s first English literature PhD.
 She lives in Hawaii, home of her family since 1904.

-Advance praise for Swimming in Hong Kong by Stephanie Han
+Praise for Swimming in Hong Kong by Stephanie Han

 Swimming in Hong Kong is a fine debut.
 Han captures a host of young people caught in the complexities of global identity with easy authority; the result rings with authenticity and feeling.

 ~ Gish Jen, Tiger Writing: Art, Culture, and the Interdependent Self

 Stephanie Han’s Swimming in Hong Kong features precise and subtle meditations on cross-cultural experiences, from Asian Americans in the Midwest and Asia to women negotiating male-dominated worlds.
 Han gracefully traverses a complicated terrain fraught with the politics of race, sex, class, gender, and culture.
 Readers will be grateful for having spent time with these quiet and insightful stories.

 ~ Viet Thanh Nguyen, The Sympathizer, Winner of the 2016 Pulitzer Prize for Fiction